Casa Blanca Museum – Journey into the Past

 The Casa Blanca Museum is the oldest museum in Puerto Rico and considered to be of great historic value.
 Casa Blanca overshadows many of the other attractions in Puerto Rico due to its rich and interesting history and a name that inspires romantic visions of brave knights on their trusted steeds and undying love.
 Casa Blanca, or White House, is built on a piece of land that was first purchased by a famous explorer named Juan Ponce de Leòn who later went on to become the first governor of Puerto Rico.
 He started to build on the land in 1521 but passed away in the same year, leaving Casa Blanca to his young son Luis.

-The actual construction of the stone building started in 1523 and
+The actual construction of Casa Blanca PR started in 1523 and

 Ponce de Leòn’s descendants continued to live in Casa Blanca for more than

 250 years.
-Today the building is situated in Old San Juan on San Sebastiàn
+Today Casa Blanca Museum is situated in Old San Juan on San Sebastiàn

 Street where it once served as the very first stone fort that watched over the